About OFEV (Nintedanib)

 Q. How often should liver enzymes be monitored?

-A. Liver function tests, including ALT, AST, and bilirubin, should be conducted prior to initiation of treatment with OFEV, at regular intervals during the first 3 months of treatment, and periodically thereafter or as clinically indicated.
+A. Liver function tests, including ALT, AST, and bilirubin, should be conducted in all patients prior to initiation of treatment with OFEV, at regular intervals during the first 3 months of treatment, and periodically thereafter or as clinically indicated.
 Measure liver tests promptly in patients who report symptoms that may indicate liver injury, including fatigue, anorexia, right upper abdominal discomfort, dark urine, or jaundice.1

 Q. How should liver enzyme elevations be managed?